carbon-language/carbon-lang/compiler-rt/README.txt

 ================================

-This is a replacment library for libgcc.
+This is a replacement library for libgcc.
 Each function is contained in its own file.
 Each function has a corresponding unit test under test/Unit.